James D. Nogalski, The Book of Micah (NICOT)

 For Nogalski, the author lived in the Persian or Hellenistic period and was answering (or ridiculing) theological exclusivity.
 Could a foreign nation repent?
 At the time the book was written, foreign nations ruled over Judah.
 How could Judah’s leaders work under foreign rule?
 The writer is poking fun at religious leaders who cannot accept divine grace for others even while demanding it for themselves” (293).

-A major problem most commentaries on Jonah address is the genre of the book.
-He surveys several suggestions and points out these suggested genres usually miss the book’s humor (301).
-If one fails to reckon with the humorous elements of Jonah, then one sees disjunctions as signs of sloppy editing rather than the core elements of the comedic presentation of an author with a keen sense of humor (298).
+A major problem most commentaries on Jonah address is the book’s genre.
+He surveys several suggestions and points out that these suggested genres usually miss the book’s humor (301).
+Suppose one fails to reckon with Jonah’s humorous elements.
+In that case, one sees disjunctions as signs of sloppy editing rather than the core elements of the comedic presentation of an author with a keen sense of humor (298).

 As with the other prophets in this commentary, Nogalski argues Jonah has been placed in the Book of the Twelve intentionally.
 Jonah 4:2 is the key verse of the book.
 He argues that this verse takes up Joel’s citation of Exodus 34:6 (380).
 He argues the details in an excursus (382-85).